2zqa/generate-update-manifest/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Versioning

+For information about versioning and the development workflow used, see [Versioning](https://github.com/actions/toolkit/blob/main/docs/action-versioning.md) in the GitHub Actions toolkit.

 ## Further reading

 - How to enable and test updates for your extension: